This document defines the binary format for the AST defined in the

 section

-custom section is specified here for components to be able to
+a similar name custom section is specified here for components to be able to

 name all the declarations that can happen within a component.
 Similarly like its